The Years of Transformation With The Celtic Connection

 In hindsight, my lack of understanding was probably my saving grace because anyone knowing the full scope of what would be required wouldn’t even have ventured the first step.

-Enter Jack Wallace, stage left.
-He was an old hand in the business.
+Jack was an old hand in the business.
 It was in his blood.
 His father and his grandfather before him were journalists on the beat and both had lived and died the daily grind of press deadlines.

 Sadly his father succumbed to alcoholism — the same disease that haunted so many literary souls of that generation — when Jack was still just a young boy of 12 years old.